The Double Refuge 🇲🇽 Señor Locke

 A More Rational Lodging

-As I argued in the next section At the Wild & Fog, Dickens’ 1852-3 novel Bleak House helps us get at the moment before the scientific explanation of Darwin became more convincing than any religious explanation.
+As I argue in the next section At the Wild & Fog, Dickens’ 1852-3 novel Bleak House helps us get at the moment before the scientific explanation of Darwin became more rationally convincing than any religious explanation.
 We see many departures from the supernatural in Bleak House, and often these are accompanied with ambiguity and with a mix of reason and religious charity.
 While Dickens champions traditional Christian moral virtues, he’s skeptical about the mystical and supernatural elements that have accompanied religion from its earliest days.
 We can see his skepticism in two instances that relate to forces and essences that lie outside the bounds of the natural or physical world, the first involving extrasensory expression and perception, and the second involving ghosts.

 In Chapter 29 of Bleak House we find Sir Leicester Dedlock sitting comfortably in his library while his wife is in the middle of a traumatic discovery in another room.
 Lady Dedlock has just been told that her sister had decades ago stolen her daughter from her in the first hour after she gave birth.
 Sir Leicester loves his wife deeply, yet this depth of feeling isn’t enough for him to feel or intuit her grief, even though she is in the same house: